Vaillant Group: Brands

+The Glow-worm brand in the United Kingdom and the Saunier Duval brands in France were part of Vaillant's acquisition of British competitor Hepworth Limited in 2000.
+In the UK, the group markets both the Vaillant and Glow-worm brands.

 Sites

-The Group has ten sites for R&D and manufacturing in five European countries, Turkey and China.
+The Group has thirteen sites for R&D and manufacturing in five European countries, Turkey and China.
 There are three sites in Germany (Remscheid, Bergheim, Roding).
-In Slovakia there are two manufacturing plants in Trencín and Skalica.
+In Slovakia there are three manufacturing plants in Trenčín, Skalica and Senica.
 Further sites include Nantes (France), Belper (UK), Vitoria (ES), Bozüyük (Turkey) and Wuxi (China).

 Products

 The Vaillant Group's products cover heating, ventilation and air-conditioning.
 The company has thus positioned itself as a full-range supplier.
 Vaillant's core range includes wall-hung and floor-standing condensing boilers, solar thermal systems for hot water and heating, heat pump technologies, ventilation systems for low-energy houses, control technology, gas and electric water heaters, air-conditioning systems, radiators and related services.

 Prizes and awards

 The Vaillant Group has won several awards over the years, including the following: